Frequently Asked Questions:

 Who can take part in private lessons?

-Anyone from 6 years of age with an interest in mainstream music; Pop, Rock, Indie, Country, Folk, Blues, Soul, Gospel or Musical Theatre can participate.
+Anyone from 6 years of age with an interest in mainstream music; Pop, Rock, Indie, Country, Folk, Jazz, Blues, Soul, Gospel or Musical Theatre can participate.
 Lessons will suit the individual needs of beginner students to professional vocalists.

 Lessons for under 12s are tailored to suit the needs of younger students, setting realistic aims and building up their vocal experience.
 Students 13 and over will experience a much higher level of training to push their development towards their future aspirations.